Acknowledgement Letter

 State Purchase Contract (SPC)

-Standing offer agreements for Victorian government common use goods and services, which are established when value for money can best be achieved through aggregating demand.
-SPCs are established and managed by The Department of Treasury and Finance (DTF), the Department of Premier and Cabinet (DPC) or other government entities with specific knowledge and business drivers.
+Refers to standing offer agreements for Victorian Government common use goods and services, which are established when value for money can best be achieved through aggregating demand.
+SPCs are established and managed by the Department of Government Services (DGS) or other government entities with specific knowledge and business drivers.
 A sole supplier or panel of suppliers are appointed to provide goods or services over the life of the contract, for use by Victorian Government departments and agencies.

-Traineeships are entry-level roles undertaken under a Training Contract between an employer and a trainee that combines training with paid employment.
+Undertake entry-level roles under a training contract between an employer and a trainee that combines training with paid employment.
 Traineeships are undertaken at Certificate II level and above including Diploma and Advanced Diploma.
 Traineeships typically have a duration of one to two years and are competency based.
 Traineeships can be in areas including civil construction, design, business services, information technology, human resources and community services.
 For a trainee to be counted towards the MPSG requirement for a project they must be:

-• undertaking a course that relates directly to their role on a LJF Project and is consistent with the Training Contract; and
+- undertaking a course that relates directly to their role on a Local Jobs First Project and is consistent with the training contract, and

 Traineeships are different from professional traineeships (an employee who is not in an entry level role and is undertaking professional development training), which cannot count towards MPSG.